RaghavK16/ML_for_IDS/README.md

 # ML_for_IDS

-This project involves training supervised machine learning models to create an **Intrusion Detection System**, with more than 90% accuracy.
+* This project involves training supervised machine learning models to create an **Intrusion Detection System**

+* More than 90% accuracy achieved throughout, for each model.

 ## Prerequisite